 Follow @walterg2 on Twitter

 Kate has always been good at getting people excited and organized, so she made it into her work.
 She’s part human megaphone, part nerdy wordsmith, part intrepid chaos-into-order maker.
 She founded her a la carte agency, CleverKate, in 2008 to great success, most of which she attributes to being able to deliver all of the elements of an agency, but without the high price or politics.

 In the past few years, Kate has worked on a product launch as big as the iPhone itself, a high-profile Congressional campaign, transforming a television station, editing a New York Times bestseller, a magazine column of her own, coworking space launches, restaurant openings, new apps, six book launches, a feature film, ten small business launches, an international art show, dozens of large and small events, and a number of charitable projects.
 Her titles have included publicist, writer, editor, producer, website beautifier, communications director, life coach, blogger, opinionated consultant, content strategist, truth teller, hell raiser and countless others.
 She has also (accidentally, but enthusiastically) become the poster lady for entrepreneurship; speaking about charging what you’re worth, making the leap to freelancing, being candidly honest, and balance in work and life.

 Follow @cleverkate on Twitter

-Kevin Lamping is a Front-end Engineer at Rackspace where he builds web apps using AngularJS and, when not playing with his kids, dabbles in scale model building, tabletop gaming and gardening.
+Kevin Lamping is a Front-end Engineer at Four Kitchens where he builds web apps using AngularJS and, when not playing with his kids, dabbles in scale model building, tabletop gaming and gardening.